Introduction

 AFRAME.registerInputMappings(mappings);

-As you may guess if we want to add a new controller we just need to modify the mapping without touching the actual menu code.
+As you might guess, if we want to add a new controller, we just need to modify the mapping without touching the menu code.

 Mapping format

 You can organize mappings in groups, ideally representing different states of our application.
-An experience could have a playing state where the trigger is used to grab things and another state called menu where the same button should be used to select an item from the settings menu.
-In the following example we have two groups: default (As you may guess is the one active by default) and painting.
+An experience could have a 'playing' state where the trigger is used to 'grab' things and a 'menu' state where the same button is used to 'select' an item from the settings menu.
+In the following example, we have two groups: 'default' (which is active by default) and 'painting'.
 Each group contains a list of controllers and the reserved keywords common (to define common mappings for all the controllers) and keyboard (for mappings events on key down, up and press).

 • Controllers: Each controller has a mapping between button events and actions that our application understands.
 For example, on vive-controls we could map trackpaddown to teleport and gripdown to undo.

-• common: Some mappings between buttons and actions might be common across all controllers.
-For example, triggerdown is emitted by vive, oculus and microsoft controllers, so we could include just one map from triggerdown to grab instead of duplicating it on each controller’s section.
+• common: Some mappings between buttons and actions may be common across all controllers.
+For example, 'triggerdown' is emitted by Vive, Oculus, and Microsoft controllers, so we can include a single map from 'triggerdown' to 'grab' instead of duplicating it in each controller's section.

 • keyboard: Mapping between keyboard keys and actions.
-The event names should start with the key value and the suffix _up, _down and _press.
-For example we could map s_up to save.
+The event names should start with the key value and have a '_up', '_down', or '_press' suffix.
+For example, we could map 's_up' to 'save'.

 {